 For someone who’s just starting out with their career, switching careers, searching for a new job or wanting to do better at work keep reading.
 I’m sharing 4 lessons below to help you earn more money and get the better paying job that you deserve…because you are worth it.

 Lesson 1: Always ask for more

-When I first graduated from college, I got my first job that had a starting salary of $54,000 before taxes (after taxes it was around $40,000).
+When I first graduated from college, I got my first job with a salary of $54,000 before taxes (after taxes it was around $40,000).
 When I got that offer letter, I was ecstatic.
-It was more money than I'd ever earned in my life and as far I was concerned I was balling.
-It didn't once cross my mind to ask for more money or even to ask for a sign-on bonus.
+It was more money than I’d ever earned in my life and as far I was concerned I was balling.
+It didn’t once cross my mind to ask for more money or even to ask for a sign-on bonus.
 I was just happy I got a job, that came with a good (to me) salary.

 Some of them made thousands of dollars more than I did, and some of them even got sign-on bonuses.
 The reason why they were earning more?
 Unlike me, they didn’t accept the first offer they received, instead, they asked for more.
 Not only did asking for more get them more money, it also positioned them to earn more in terms of raises and bonuses, which were given as a percentage of their base salary, over the life of their career at that company.